RobotLearning/traj-gen-and-tracking/README.md

-ROADMAP
+Simulation notes:

+- Dont hit if it rebounds twice or does not rebound
+- Ball halts when it goes under the table

+Robot experiments (MATLAB/SL/REAL):

-- Test optimal traj gen in SL and real robot
+- Test SL connection and correct frequency

-Robot list:
-- Experiment with Ballgun fixed.
-- Correct initial conditions of zero-phase filtering and test in MATLAB with ILC [filtfilt is available in SL]
-- Implement/Learn RDMP first in MATLAB and then in SL

-MATLAB/SL list:
-- implement ball-racket contact inside the Ball class
-- kinematics calibration with ball-racket trajectories using camera?
-- how to make a new thread for optimization?
-- ATLAS/BLAS library integration with SL (wrapper?)
+- Offline computation of optimal control trajectories for fixed ball distribution
+- Train distribution of landing as a Gaussian Process
+- Better InvKin that considers orientation and constraints to be copied from SL and mexed to MATLAB
+- InvKin to find initial solution to speed up computation
+- MATLAB-coder on the optimization for speed up
+- Options to speed up computation (including opt algorithm)
+- Implementing NLOPT in C ? [what to do with Kalman filter?]
+- Incorporate qmax qmin bounds in the optimization better

 ILC/control notes:
 - How does aILC perform based on updated Kalman filter code
 - test performance of ILC with linearization at each iteration
+- Correct initial conditions of zero-phase filtering and test in MATLAB with ILC [filtfilt is available in SL]
 - Why does ILC learning with feedback generate zero Finv?
 - Test LQG and iLQR, DDP on MATLAB
 - Implement REPS, PI2 algorithms on MATLAB, variational Bayes